-If acquired and leased to FWC for management, FWC will develop a management plan describing the management goals and objectives necessary to implement future resource management programs on Crayfish Habitat Restoration.
+If acquired and leased to the Florida Fish and Wildlife Conservation Commission for management, Florida Fish and Wildlife Conservation Commission will develop a management plan describing the management goals and objectives necessary to implement future resource management programs on Crayfish Habitat Restoration.
 The management plan will also establish the current and future roles of cooperating entities including governmental agencies, non-governmental organizations, and other stakeholders.

-Long-range plans would stress ecosystem management and the protection and management of locally important, rare, and imperiled species.
-If acquired, historic analysis of natural communities and vegetation types may be conducted, if deemed necessary, and quantified vegetation management objectives will be developed.
-FWC would also assess the condition of wildlife resources and provide planning support to enhance management of locally important species and recovery of imperiled species on the area.
+Long-range plans would stress ecosystem management and the protection and management of locally important, rare and imperiled species.
+If acquired, historic analysis of natural communities and vegetation types may be conducted, and quantified vegetation management objectives will be developed.
+The Florida Fish and Wildlife Conservation Commission would also assess the condition of wildlife resources and provide planning support to enhance management of locally important species and recovery of imperiled species in the area.
 Use of prescribed fire and other essential resource management activities will be implemented to maintain and restore natural communities and vegetation types to benefit native wildlife resources.

-FWC set a long-term conservation goal of increasing the total area of occupied Panama City crayfish habitat to 2,000 acres.
-FWS has estimated that approximately 2,200 acres of actively managed and permanently protected habitat is needed for the persistence of the Panama City crayfish.
-Under the proposed ESA listing, the establishment of the approximately 2,200 acres would meet the projected goal for the species.
+The Florida Fish and Wildlife Conservation Commission set a long-term conservation goal of increasing the total area of occupied Panama City crayfish habitat to 2,000 acres.
+The U.S. Fish and Wildlife Service has estimated that approximately 2,200 acres of actively managed and permanently protected habitat is needed for the persistence of the Panama City crayfish.
+Under the proposed environmental site assessment listing, the establishment of the approximately 2,200 acres would meet the projected goal for the species.